 Prior Work.
-The original work on PCA-based methods by Lakhina et al. [10] has been extended by [20], who show how to infer network anomalies in both spatial and temporal domains.
-As with [10], this work is completely centralized.
-Other initiatives in distributed monitoring, profiling and anomaly detection aims to share information and foster collaboration between widely distributed monitoring boxes to offer improvements over isolated systems [13, 18, 19].
-In the setting of simpler statistics such as sums and counts, distributed detection methods related to ours have been explored by [8].
-Finally, work in the machine learning literature that combines learning methods with distributed constraints includes work by [12], who introduce a distributed kernel-based classification algorithm and [9], who consider a distributed message passing algorithm in graphical models.
+The original work on a PCA-based method by Lakhina et al. [12] has been extended by [23], who show how to infer network anomalies in both spatial and temporal domains.
+As with [12], this work is completely centralized.
+[18] and [2] propose distributed PCA algorithms distributed across blocks of rows or columns of the data matrix; however, these methods are not applicable to our case.
+Furthermore, neither [18] nor [2] address the issue of continuously tracking principal components within a given error tolerance or the issue of implementing a communication/accuracy tradeoff; issues which are the main focus of our work.
+Other initiatives in distributed monitoring, profiling and anomaly detection aim to share information and foster collaboration between widely distributed monitoring boxes to offer improvements over isolated systems [16, 22].
+Work in [4, 14] posits the need for scalable detection of network attacks and intrusions.
+In the setting of simpler statistics such as sums and counts, in-network detection methods related to ours have been explored by [10].
+Finally, recent work in the machine learning literature considers distributed constraints in learning algorithms such as kernel-based classification [15] and graphical model inference [11].
+(See [17] for a survey).